Indonesia flag

-The postal code for Rote Barat Daya is 85982 in Nusa Tenggara Timur, Rote Ndao, Indonesia.
-The table below lists ZIP codes and postcodes for places within Rote Barat Daya.
+The Postal Codes (Kode pos) for Rote Barat Daya is 85982 in Rote Ndao, Nusa Tenggara Timur, Rote Ndao, Indonesia.
+The table below lists Postal Codes and postcodes for places within Rote Barat Daya.

 Postal Codes for Places in Rote Barat Daya